-57. Aligning the management of World Heritage properties with the imperative of climate change mitigation through a comprehensive climate change mitigation framework is the objective of World Heritage Climate Action Goal 3 (see Section II.B above).
-This goal asks States Parties, [Saudi Arabia] in accordance with nationally determined contributions, and in line with principles established under the UNFCCC and the Paris Agreement, to develop at national and local levels, and implement at the site level, as appropriate change mitigation frameworks that guide mitigation action for cultural sites and safeguard natural ecosystems that are carbon sinks.
-It also encourages the reduction of greenhouse gas emissions associated with World Heritage properties.
+- 57. Aligning the management of World Heritage properties with the imperative of climate change mitigation through a comprehensive climate change mitigation framework is the objective of World Heritage Climate Action Goal 3 (see Section II.B above).
+This goal asks States Parties, [Saudi Arabia] in accordance with nationally determined contributions, and in line with principles established under the UNFCCC and the Paris Agreement, to develop at national and local levels, and implement at the site level, as appropriate implement at national and/or other appropriate levels, comprehensive climate change mitigation frameworks that guide mitigation action for cultural sites and safeguard natural ecosystems that are carbon sinks.
+It also encourages the reduction of greenhouse gas emissions associated with World Heritage properties. - 58. [discussion on hold paragraphs 11, 21, 25, 27, 58 and 94 will be discussed together informally among interested members] The IPCC defines mitigation as "a human intervention to reduce emissions or enhance the sinks of greenhouse gases."
+[Saudi Arabia] IPCC's reports, and most notably the 1.5°C Special Report (2018), makes clear that limiting global warming to 1.5°C would require rapid and far reaching transitions in the global economy, with deep emissions reductions in all sectors, a wide portfolio of mitigation options and a significant upscaling of investments in those options.
+Within this context, this Policy Document encourages States Parties to the Convention to aim for a transition towards [Saudi Arabia] low -carbonemissions alternatives for World Heritage properties management as soon as possible, in [Japan] accordance-line with the [Australia] Paris Agreementequity and the principle of common but differentiated responsibilities and respective capabilities, in the light of different national circumstances.

-5 See https://unfccc.int/LCIPP-FWG for more details on the UNFCCC's Facilitative Working Group of the Local Communities and Indigenous Peoples Platform
+&lt;sup>5 See https://unfccc.int/LCIPP-FWG for more details on the UNFCCC's Facilitative Working Group of the Local Communities and Indigenous Peoples Platform